 Penn State’s College of Agricultural Sciences

-Recently, the US Department of Agriculture provided a $500,000 grant to a team of researchers at Penn State’s College of Agricultural Sciences to develop national-level predictive models to understand how changes in soil texture and structure influence water availability for crops.
+Recently, the US Department of Agriculture awarded a $500,000 grant to a team of researchers at Penn State’s College of Agricultural Sciences to develop national-level predictive models to understand how changes in soil texture and structure influence water availability for crops.
 These findings indicate that prediction models will soon be integral to the agricultural sector.

 Acquisitions and Collaborations among Predictive AI Companies in Agrotech